Bone Density Test: Key Insights and Guidelines

 • High precision: diagnostic central DXA offers ± 1 % precision for key sites like the hip and spine, allowing clinicians to detect meaningful change within 12 months.

 • Actionable: early detection plus lifestyle tweaks or medication, under medical guidance, can cut fracture risk dramatically.
+Learn more about how fractures related to osteoporosis can be prevented with timely intervention.

 Contraindications are rare: pregnancy, very recent contrast studies, or inability to lie flat for 10 minutes.